Jessie Tarbox Beals: Photography career

 In 1893 Beals took a new teaching position in Greenfield, Massachusetts and visited the World's Columbian Exposition in Chicago.
 At the Exposition, Beals' interest in traveling and photography was sparked having met Frances Benjamin Johnston and Gertrude Käsebier.

 In 1897, Beals married Alfred Tennyson Beals, an Amherst graduate and factory machinist.

 In 1899, Beals received her first professional assignment when she was asked by The Boston Post to photograph the Massachusetts state prison.
 Beals taught Alfred the basics of photography and the couple set out to work as itinerant photographers in 1900, with Alfred as Beals's darkroom assistant.
 That year, Beals also received her first credit line for her photographs in a publication, the Windham County Reformer.

 By 1901, the Beals' funds were depleted and they resettled in Buffalo, New York.
 Later that year, Beals was hired as a staff photographer by the Buffalo Inquirer and The Buffalo Courier, after impressing the editor with a photograph of ducks waddling in a row entitled "On to Albany."
 This position made her the first female photojournalist and was well-regarded by the papers and citizens of Buffalo and worked at the publications until 1904 when she left to take photos of the World's Fair.

 Photojournalism was physically demanding, often risky work, but Beals could be seen carrying out assignments in her ankle-length dresses and large hats, with her 8-by-10-inch glass plate camera and 50 pounds of equipment in tow.
 During one assignment for the lurid murder trial of Edwin L. Burdick in Buffalo, Beals broke a rule that forbade photographs of the trial by climbing a tall bookcase to a window to snap a picture of the courtroom before she was detected.

 In 1904, Beals was sent to the opening of the Louisiana Purchase Exposition in St. Louis, Missouri.
 There, Beals persuaded officials to give her a late press permit for the pre-exposition, climbed ladders and jumped into a hot air balloon just to get photographs that interested her.
-She was greatly interested in the Indigenous peoples which resulted in capturing many spontaneous images that didn't necessarily fit into the predominant narrative of racial and developmental progress.
+She was greatly interested in the Indigenous peoples which resulted in capturing many spontaneous images that did not necessarily fit into the predominant narrative of racial and developmental progress.
 She had a different style than most news photographers of the day, focusing on series of pictures that would later be used to write stories, rather than vice versa.
 Beals's display of her signature "hustle" earned her the position of official Fair photographer for the New York Herald, Leslie's Weekly and the Tribune, as well as the Fair's publicity department, producing over 3,500 photographs and 45,000 prints of the event.

 In addition to photographing the various exhibits at the Fair, Beals also captured a candid photograph of President Theodore Roosevelt.
 This initial encounter earned her a special pass to photograph Roosevelt and the Rough Riders at their reunion in San Antonio, Texas in 1905.